Insight

 What is “safety analytics”?

 Safety analytics is the process of collecting, analyzing, and interpreting data related to safety incidents, risks, and hazards within an organization or industry.
-Get a demo of how the Intelligent Safety Platform from CompScience works.

 Safety Analytics involves the use of statistical methods and analytical tools to identify trends and patterns in safety-related data, as well as to develop insights and recommendations for improving safety performance.
 Safety analytics is a critical tool in promoting safety across different industries.
 It can be applied in various contexts, including workplace safety, transportation safety, product safety, and public safety.
 In each of these contexts, safety analytics helps organizations to identify potential hazards and risks and take proactive measures to prevent accidents and incidents.